TheBookKnight/jsSeleniumChaiMocha/README.md

 > Will be testing on https://library-app.firebaseapp.com/ from a [EmberJS tutorial](https://yoember.com/).

+> This tutorial was done on a Mac OS.
+I don't have an explicit tutorial for Windows.
+But, I'll post a YouTube playlist where viewers suggest alternatives.

 ## Step 0: Setup Tools

 1. Used NodeJS and NPM.